yogeshhegde/processor-sdk-doc/source/linux/Foundational_Components/Graphics/Graphics_and_Display.rst

     TITLE="TABLE TITLE",UNIT="unit to be displayed"
     <blank line>

-NOTE: The TITLE=list is a list of comma separated values and TITLE and UNIT are the only supported values.
+.. note:: The TITLE=list is a list of comma separated values, and TITLE and
+          UNIT are the only supported values.

 BAR GRAPH section
 ^^^^^^^^^^^^^^^^^